 The End of an Era, The Start of a New World

-Dismantled in the 1970s, parts of the old hydroelectric plant can be seen throughout Guacimal.
+Dismantled in the late 60's and early 70's, parts of the old hydroelectric plant can be seen throughout Guacimal.
 The old bridge passing over Pavones Creek (behind the marketspace for the Feria de Guacimal) is still regularly used, and the large pipes that carried the water to the sawmill at La Casona still exists.
 The combination of the discontinued use of the hydroelectric power plant and the end of gold mining in Las Juntas lead to the decline of La Casona as a main commercial and cultural center.
 Shops closed up, dances were infrequent, and the hotel no longer offered rooms.
-The former owners of La Casona boarded up the windows and locked the doors, and La Casona became a relic of past days gone by for those just passing through Guacimal on Route 606.
+The former owners of La Casona went to live in San Ramon, a small city, and La Casona became a relic of past days gone by for those just passing through Guacimal on Route 606.

-In 2014, through the efforts of the Guacimal community to defend and protect the River VeraCruz, Veronica and Alex acquired the historical Casona de Guacimal.
-They unlocked the doors and dusted the original wood floors, took the shutters off of the windows and added a fresh coat of paint, built wooden benches to provide sufficient seating for community of Guacimal and organized countless collaborative community meetings to strategize the defense of the River Veracruz.
+In 2014, to support the efforts of the Guacimal community to defend and protect the River Veracruz, Veronica and Alex acquired the historical Casona de Guacimal.
+They unlocked the doors and dusted the original wood floors, made the needed repairs and added a fresh coat of paint, built wooden benches to provide sufficient seating for community of Guacimal and organized countless collaborative community meetings to strategize the defense of the River Veracruz.
 For the first time in over 40 years, La Casona was once again open to community-- not just the people of Guacimal, but the people of Costa Rica and all of those who supported us and fought with us to save the River Veracruz.
 The halls which were once filled with the sounds of community unity once again rang with the collective voice of many who advocated for the right to a clean environment.
-Having a physical headquarters for the effort to save the river contributed to its success-- the presence of a physical organizing space within La Casona had psychological importance in legitimizing our fight and empowering community members to experience the collective energy of organizing.
+Having a physical headquarters for the effort to save the river contributed to its success-- the presence of a physical organizing space within La Casona had psychological importance in legitimizing the fight and empowering community members to experience the collective energy of organizing.